fff-rs/juice/CONTRIBUTING.md

-# Contributing to Leaf
+# Contributing to Juice

-We love, that you are interested in contributing to Leaf.
+We love, that you are interested in contributing to Juice.
 There are many ways to contribute and we appreciate all of them.
-This document gives a rough overview of how you can contribute to Leaf.
+This document gives a rough overview of how you can contribute to Juice.

 * [Pull Requests](#pull-requests)
 * [Bug Reports](#bug-reports)